Writer Profile

 Human Resource Education and Management Supporting NPO Activities

 "The non-profit organization exists to bring about a change in individuals and in society.
 The 'product' of a non-profit organization is a cured patient, a child who learns, a young man or woman grown into a self-respecting adult; in short, a changed human life."
-(P.F.
-Drucker, "Managing the Non-Profit Organization")
+(P. F. Drucker, "Managing the Non-Profit Organization")

 For NPO organizations that support people in changing and are supported by people, the most important issue is "people."
 How to recruit, place, motivate, develop, and retain human resources who empathize with the mission and work or act with passion.
-Effectively managing human resources with diverse activities and working styles, such as volunteers and paid staff, and developing and producing human resources who will lead the non-profit sector in the future are urgent issues for the sustainable development of NPOs.
+Effectively managing human resources with diverse activities and working styles, such as volunteers and paid staff, and developing and producing human resources who will lead the future non-profit sector are urgent issues for the sustainable development of NPOs.

 NPO Education and Human Resource Development in Universities: The Case of Tohoku University